hammackj/risu/README.markdown

-# NessusDB
+# risu

-NessusDB is [Nessus](http://www.nessus.org) parser, that converts the generated reports into a  [ActiveRecord](http://api.rubyonrails.org/classes/ActiveRecord/Base.html) database, this allows for easy report generation and vulnerability verification.
+Risu is [Nessus](http://www.nessus.org) parser, that converts the generated reports into a  [ActiveRecord](http://api.rubyonrails.org/classes/ActiveRecord/Base.html) database, this allows for easy report generation and vulnerability verification.

-Version 1.4.3 is the current release.
+Version 1.4.4 is the current release.

 ## Requirements

 ### Ruby
-NessusDB has been tested with ruby-1.8.7-p334, ruby-1.9.1-p431, ruby-1.9.2-p180.
+Risu has been tested with ruby-1.8.7-p334, ruby-1.9.1-p431, ruby-1.9.2-p180.
 Please try to use one of these versions if possible.
 I recommend using RVM to setup your ruby environment you can get it [here](https://rvm.beginrescueend.com/).

 ### RubyGems
-NessusDB relies heavily on RubyGems to install other dependencies I highly recommend using it.
+Risu relies heavily on RubyGems to install other dependencies I highly recommend using it.
 RubyGems is included by default in the Ruby 1.9 branches.

 - libxml
 - rails